 So Do you have a jug of white vinegar in your home?

 If so, prepare to have your mind blown over.
 Do you know how many different ways you can use this champion workhorse of the green cleaning movement?
 If not, get thee to the store on the double.
 When you get there purchase the largest bottle you can find.
 It seems that many big-box retailers and grocery chains sell specially branded household cleaning strength vinegar.
 Yes folks green cleaning in large bottles.

 Therefore, Vinegar is an amazing inexpensive non-toxic product.
 Best part, that you can use for everything.
-That’s from sterilizing your bathroom to killing weeds in your garden.
+That’s from sterilizing your bathroom to killing weed in your garden.
 Even better, you can also use vinegar to remove stubborn paints from wood if you want to avoid harsh chemical paint strippers.
 Here are just a few of the great ways you can put vinegar to work in your home: